vik0803/Git-Exclamation-Point-iOS/README.md

 Git-Exclamation-Point-iOS
 =========================

 A Git on iOS project (using /libgit2/Objective-Git). iOS 7 only.
+Licensed under the MIT license.

 What's With the Name?
 ===================